Settlers and Resistance

 - Self-Made Man: Credit where it's due; Mayor Clayton might have been the town's mayor, but showed no signs of having the crazy amounts of money that Klegg has.
 When Klegg says he built up his empire himself, it looks like he's telling the truth.

-- You Have Outlived Your Usefulness: Cross eventually decides to kill him after Clayton fails to take over Wellspring, admitting that he wasn't going to let him live either way.
+- You Have Failed Me: Cross eventually decides to kill him after Clayton fails to take over Wellspring, admitting that he wasn't going to let him live either way.

 A disgraced former Ranger who was exiled from Vineland for conducting human experimentation with the intention of transferring Ark Survivor nanotrite abilities into the general population.
 She has since become the "Goddess" of the Ghost Clan, imbuing them with nanotrite powers through transfusion of her blood, and hopes to do so with the rest of the Wasteland, by force if necessary.

-- 24-Hour Armor/Dark Lord on Life Support: A series of log entries you can find in her HQ indicate that her armor is permanently fused to her due to being overloaded with Feltrite by the Ghosts, and her body is a mass of critical injuries and she's only being kept alive by her armor and the nanotrites in her blood.
+- 24-Hour Armor: A series of log entries you can find in her HQ indicate that her armor is permanently fused to her due to being overloaded with Feltrite by the Ghosts, and her body is a mass of critical injuries and she's only being kept alive by her armor and the nanotrites in her blood.
 The Ghosts aren't kidding when they refer to her as their undead goddess.

 - Asskicking Equals Authority: After being disgraced from the Rangers she was captured by the Ghosts while fighting the Authority.
 They were going to use her as a human sacrifice until she uses her nanotrite powers to make their skulls explode.
 The survivors started worshipping her as a goddess as a result.